 Sometimes it’s difficult to know what to do if you’re feeling under the weather – do you need some rest?
 Could a pharmacist help?
-Do you need a GP appointment or need to isolate and/or get a Covid test?
+Do you need a GP appointment.

 It’s important that you know which services are available and which one you need, and if you’re new to the city, where to find them.

 A lot of illnesses or symptoms, such as coughs, colds, sore throats, upset stomachs and aches and pains can be treated by using over-the-counter medications and getting plenty of rest.
 So, it’s a good idea to get yourself a well-stocked medicine cabinet (or shelf, or bag!)

-Self-care also includes checking that your vaccinations are up to date.
+Self-care also includes checking that your vaccinations are up to date, including Covid vaccinations.

 However, if you’re concerned about your symptoms or they persist do not ever be afraid to seek help from one of the services below: